-Obama delivers blazing critique of Trump in debut on 2020 campaign trail
+Obama delivers blazing critique of Trump in 2020 campaign trail debut

 “Obama’s ability to mobilize Democrats is rivaled by only one other person, and that would be Trump — Obama because he inspires us and tells us, ‘Yes we can,’ and Trump because he dares tell us we can’t,” said Pennsylvania state Sen. Sharif Street (D), who participated in the meeting.

-“Barack Obama’s very presence will remind people of a time when America was working to better itself versus whatever this president [Trump] is doing now.”
+“Barack Obama’s very presence will remind people of a time when America was working to better itself versus whatever this president is doing now.”

 Yet Obama’s appearance in Philadelphia also served as a reminder that he was unable to help deliver the state for Democratic nominee Hillary Clinton in 2016.
 On the final day of that campaign, the two joined up in the city for a celebratory mega-rally featuring Bruce Springsteen in a state that Obama had carried comfortably in 2008 and 2016.
 The next day, Trump proved victorious on his way to the White House.